Skip to content

 git add vault

-git commit -m "Share secrets with teammate"
+git commit -m "Share API_KEY with teammate"

 git push